j13343sh/Rune-Factory-Inheritance-Research/case-studies/RF5-Rigbarth-Maze-Early-Challenge.md

 Although this challenge was never part of my original Spring story clear route, it became one of the most memorable parts of the entire playthrough.

-Daily friendship farming also continued throughout the challenge, allowing long-term progression without sacrificing dungeon advancement.
+Daily friendship farming also continued throughout the challenge.

+Instead of optimizing exclusively for dungeon progression, I maintained my daily friendship routine with nearly every permanent resident while preparing for and clearing Rigbarth Maze.

+This playthrough demonstrates that long-term relationship building and aggressive early-game progression are not necessarily conflicting objectives.

 ---